YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 $$

-The average energy of a particle is then:
+The average energy of the macrostate is then expressed in term of the microstates as:

 $$
 \langle E \rangle  = \sum_i p_i E_i = \sum_i \frac{n_i}{N} E_i
 $$

-The number of possible ways to rearange the $N$ particles into the possible energy states with occupation numbers $n_i$ is given by:
+The number of possible ways to rearange the $N$ microstates into the possible allowed energy states with occupation numbers $n_i$ is given by:

 $$
 C^n_N = \frac{N!}{\prod_i n_i!}